 - And do the same circulation motion but in the backward motion for 5 times.

-Remember that do all the exercises regularly in a limitation don’t try to do this more than 10 times in a day, this may increase your cervical neck pain.
+Remember that do all the exercises regularly in a limitation don’t try to do this more than 10 times a day, this may increase your cervical neck pain.
 And do not stretch your neck muscles gently, otherwise, your pain maybe twice as much as before.

 Frequently Asked Questions About Cervical Pain